 In general, whales and other cetaceans forced to live in captivity are only able to swim in circles or back and forth in their tank — while in the wild, they typically swim hundreds of miles each day, according to the Humane Society of the United States.
 These unnatural conditions can cause whales to develop zoochosis, which can lead to a variety of concerning behaviors, from aggression to lethargy.

-Animal rights groups have been working to free Lolita.
+Animal rights groups were working to free Lolita for years.

 According to PETA, Monday, Aug.
 8, 2022 was the 52-year anniversary of the day Lolita and those five other baby orcas were stolen from their homes in the wild.
 As the date approached, Mexican singer Paulina Rubio wrote a letter to the CEO of The Dolphin Company, asking him to send Lolita to a coastal sanctuary.